GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

     fsl bet: does better job for rat brain extraction.
     PCNN3d: does better job for mice brain extraction.
 One can run PCNN3d in Matlab after Step 1 is completed.
 ### Step2:Precise brain extraction and EPI template generation
-1. Manually edit the mask slice by slice using fsleyes editing tool
+#### 1. Manually edit the brain mask slice by slice using fsleyes editing tool

-    Save the edited brain as "EPI_n4_bet_edit.nii.gz".
+    Please consistently follow one direction for mask editing (~15mins/rat brain, ~10mins/mouse brain) Save the edited brain as "EPI_n4_bet_edit.nii.gz".
-2. EPI template generation (optional: when you do not have EPItmp.nii in the template folder)
+#### 2. EPI template generation (optional: when you do not have EPItmp.nii in the template folder)
     a. run ""

 ### Step3: run "PreprocessingScript_step2.sh"
 The following 6 procedures will be performed.